bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:09 AM CT, April 29</p>
+<p class="updated_time"> Latest data: 12:42 AM CT, April 29</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 63°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Today's high is 64°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 8° *colder* than today.

 Currently:

-- 53°
+- 54°
-- Partly Cloudy
+- Overcast
-- 88% humidity
+- 83% humidity
 - 2 mph wind
-- 56% cloud cover
+- 99% cloud cover
 - 37 AQI 🟩
 - 0.01 inches of rain expected in the next 48 hours